agential-ai/agential/CONTRIBUTING.md

 ### Verifying Environment Installation

 To verify your environment is correctly installed, please run the following commands.
-It may take a couple of minutes to run each command:

 ```
 make lint
 ```
-This command will execute the pre-made `lint` target in the Makefile.
-Essentially, it will check that coding standards are adhered too within your code.
-Achieved by first running `mypy` to do type checking, then check for code formatting issues with `black` and lastly, performing linting with `ruff`.
+This command will execute the pre-made `lint` target in the Makefile, which, internally, uses `mypy`, `black`, and `ruff`.

 If this command fails to run, check if Poetry has properly installed by running (same as previous section):
 ```
 poetry --version
 ```